 Waterville Golf Links

-Waterville golf links is one of the oldest golf clubs in Ireland, Always regarded as one of the top 5 rated in Ireland and the top 20 links courses in the world,
+For the most part, always regarded as one of the top 5 rated in Ireland.
+And the top 20 links courses in the world.

 Waterville’s links course is highly regarded, both nationally and internationally, and by some of the world’s finest golfers.

-Tiger Woods and Mark O’ Meara have been known to make base here before many Open Championships.
+Tiger Woods and Mark O’ Meara have been known to make a base here before many Open Championships.

-Tom recently wrote about his redesign at Waterville and commented
+Tom recently wrote about his redesign at Waterville and commented.

-“What I love now is that if you asked golfers to name their favourite hole, you’d get a wide range of answers”
+“What I love now is that if you asked golfers to name their favourite hole, you’d get a wide range of answers.”

 “When asked to be involved in renovating the course, my first reaction was that it was too far to travel.
-But I fell in love with the town and its people”
+But I fell in love with the town and its people.”

 Do not lose concentration on the back nine as you will be punished accordingly.
-The course is incredibly tough and the professional course record is still 71 by Tony Jacklin.
+The course is incredibly tough, and the professional course record is still 71 by Tony Jacklin.

 You play from a set of dunes to another set of dunes and one of the most beautiful par 3’s in the whole of Ireland.